Civil EngineeringOffered by: Physics and Engineering

 Earn your Civil Engineering degree at Slippery Rock!

-Slippery Rock University's Bachelor's in Civil Engineering program prepares students for successful careers in a growing field.
-Interested in learning more?
-Request more information today!
+Slippery Rock University's Bachelor of Science in Civil Engineering program prepares graduates for careers working with transportation, water resources, the environment, and more.
+Interested in learning about the program?
+Request information today!